-Step four: Certification
+Step four: certification

-Once you've successfully addressed any actions required and these have been approved by your certification officer, we can issue your Food for Life Served Here certification.
+Once you've successfully addressed any actions required and these have been approved by your certification officer.

 You'll be sent your Food for Life Served Here certificate plus the schedule of sites, outlets or menus that it applies to.